|Guide||♦||38 Triplogs||2 Topics|

 The dynamic interplay of soft and hard layers of stone creates an open benchland at the rim of the Inner Gorge called the Tonto Platform.
 Easily visible from several South Rim overlooks, the greenish Tonto rocks have eroded into an obvious exception to the striking vertical cliffs that characterize most of Grand Canyon.
 The Tonto Trail follows this natural transcanyon route for 95 rough, unmaintained miles, from Red Canyon on the east to Garnet Canyon on the west.
 All of this makes the Tonto Trail unique among Grand Canyon pathways.
-Most descend from the rim towards the Colorado River, but the Tonto Trail offers passage by foot up and down the canyon, parallel to the course of the river.
-Because of its length, most hikers approach the Tonto Trail not as a single unit, but rather as a series of installments, breaking the route down into four or five sections defined by rim to river trails and the natural lay of the land.
-The trek along the Tonto Trail between the Grandview and Kaibab Trails offers experienced canyon walkers a representative introduction to the pleasures, as well as the problems, associated with travel along this important inner canyon feature.
+Most descend from the rim towards the Colorado River, but the Tonto Trail offers passage by foot up and down the canyon, parallel to the river's course.
+Because of its length, most hikers approach the Tonto Trail not as a single unit but rather as a series of installments, breaking the route down into four or five sections defined by rim to river trails and the natural lay of the land.
+The trek along the Tonto Trail between the Grandview and Kaibab Trails offers experienced canyon walkers a representative introduction to the pleasures, as well as the problems associated with travel along this important inner canyon feature.

 Cremation is tough.
-It has formed along a major fault zone called the Grandview Monocline which has distorted the west side.
+It has formed along a major fault zone called the Grandview Monocline, which has distorted the west side.
 Folding and displacement related to the fault are obvious within the Tapeats Formation in both western arms of Cremation.
 Crossing these canyons involves significant elevation change, something of an exception to the (more or less) level nature of the Tonto Trail.
 There is no river access at Cremation Canyon.
 A short climb up the slope of the monocline west of Cremation brings hikers to the South Kaibab Trail at the Tip-off.

 The Tonto Trail is notorious for its lack of reliable water sources, and this section is no exception.
 Do not expect the river to be a water source in this area; river access via side canyons in this segment ranges from extremely difficult to impossible.
-Heavy water loads are the norm and dry camps almost inevitable.
+Heavy water loads are the norm, and dry camps almost inevitable.
 Check with the Backcountry Information Center for the latest water reports before embarking, know where your next drink is coming from, and have enough water to get you there.
-The combination of open, sunny country, lack of shade, many dry miles and only a single reliable water source makes this hike dangerous during hot weather.
+The combination of open, sunny country, lack of shade, many dry miles, and only a single reliable water source makes this hike dangerous during hot weather.
 The issue of water in your pack vs. distance to the next reliable spring is one to always keep in mind along the Tonto Trail.

-Cottonwood Creek (BG9):
+Cottonwood Creek (BG9)

 Cool weather: Southern spring is usually reliable.
 Northern Spring and O'Neill Spring are unreliable at best.
 Hot weather: May be dry.

-Grapevine Creek (BH9):
+Grapevine Creek (BH9)

 Cool weather: Water in the east arm at the Tonto Trail crossing and from the spring on the east side of the drainage.
-Hot weather: Water normally available in the east arm above or below Tonto Platform level (but sometimes dry at the Tonto Trail) and usually a small trickle from the spring on the east side of the drainage.
+Hot weather: Water ordinarily available in the east arm above or below Tonto Platform level (but sometimes dry at the Tonto Trail) and usually a small trickle from the spring on the east side of the drainage.
 Further downcanyon water abounds.

-Boulder Creek (BH9):
+Boulder Creek (BH9)

-Lone Tree Creek (BJ9):
+Lone Tree Creek (BJ9)

-Cool weather: Small amounts at or below Tonto Trail crossing (the most reliable water source is a half hour walk below the Tonto crossing near a lone cottonwood tree).
+Cool weather: Small amounts at or below Tonto Trail crossing (the most reliable water source is a half-hour walk below the Tonto crossing near a lone cottonwood tree).
 The spring originates in the Muav.
 Hot weather: Dry.

-Cremation Creek (BJ9):
+Cremation Creek (BJ9)

 Dry all year.
 Occasional potholes in the Tapeats (down the west arm of the drainage).

-Emergency Water Sources:
+Emergency Water Sources

 "At-large" camping is allowed between Cottonwood and Cremation Creeks (see above for use area codes).
 Hikers should follow Leave No Trace guidelines when selecting campsites to minimize group impact.
 Campsites are often located where the Tonto Trail crosses the drainages and often on the Tonto Platform between the side canyons.
-Some regularly used campsites, especially near water, support a resident population of rodents, ravens and other canyon residents; take steps to protect your food and gear.
+Some regularly used campsites, especially near water, support a resident population of rodents, ravens, and other canyon residents; take steps to protect your food and gear.

 Segments to Consider:

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.